Economic history of World War I: Energy

 Light energy was a critical factor for the British war effort.
 Most of the energy supplies came from coal mines in Britain, where the issue was labour supply.
 Critical however was the flow of oil for ships, lorries and industrial use.
 There were no oil wells in Britain so everything was imported.
 The U.S. pumped two-thirds of the world's oil.
 In 1917, total British consumption was 827 million barrels, of which 85 percent was supplied by the United States, and 6 percent by Mexico.
 The great issue in 1917 was how many tankers would survive the German U-boats.
 Convoys and the construction of new tankers solved the German threat, while tight government controls guaranteed that all essential needs were covered.
 An Inter-Allied Petroleum Conference allocated American supplies to Britain, France and Italy.

 An oil crisis occurred in Britain due to the 1917 German submarine campaign.
 Standard Oil of NJ, for example, lost 6 tankers (including the brand new John D. Archbold) between May and September.
 The only solution to the crisis lay with increased oil shipment from America.
 The Allies formed the Inter-Allied Petroleum Conference with USA, Britain, France, and Italy as the members.
 Standard and Royal Dutch/Shell ran it and made it work.
 The introduction of convoys as an antidote to the German U-boats and the joint management system by Standard Oil and Royal Dutch/Shell helped to solve the Allies' supply problems.
 The close working relationship that evolved was in marked contrast to the feud between the government and Standard Oil years earlier.
 In 1917 and 1918, there was increased domestic demand for oil partly due to the cold winter that created a shortage of coal.
 Inventories and imported oil from Mexico were used to close the gap.
 In January 1918, the U.S. Fuel Administrator ordered industrial plants east of Mississippi to close for a week to free up oil for Europe.

 Fuel oil for the Royal Navy was the highest priority.
 In 1917, the Royal Navy consumed 12,500 tons a month, but had a supply of 30,000 tons a month from the Anglo-Persian Oil Company, using their oil wells in Persia.

 Scotland

-Clydeside shipyards before 1914 had been the busiest in the world, turning out more than a third of the entire British output.
-They expanded by a third during the war, primarily to produce transports of the sort that German U-boats were busy sinking.
+Clydebank shipyards before 1914 had been one of the busiest in the world, turning out more than a third of the entire British output.
+They expanded by a third during the war, primarily to produce destroyers.
+They additionally constructed two battlecruisers, HMS Repulse and HMS Hood.
 Confident of postwar expansion, the companies borrowed heavily to expand their facilities.
 But after the war, employment tumbled as the yards proved too big, too expensive, and too inefficient; in any case world demand was down.
 The most skilled craftsmen were especially hard hit, because there were few alternative uses for their specialized skills.